What Is Libido? Definition And Impact On Mental Health And Relationships

 Social influences

 Social factors that contribute to libido include cultural and societal influences, including your family, your religion, your cultural background, and contemporary society.
-Some religions or cultures may place judgement upon certain sexual behaviors, especially women, which can cause a person to intentionally stay away from sex.
+Some religions or cultures may place judgment upon certain sexual behaviors, especially women, which can cause a person to intentionally stay away from sex.
 Even social media can influence your libido.
 For example, frequently looking at pornography can cause desensitization to sexual stimulus and decrease your libido.

 Psychological influences